nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Before Enabling Encryption
 --------------------------

-Plan very carefully before enabling encryption because **it is not reversible**, and if you lose your encryption keys your files are not recoverable.
+Plan very carefully before enabling encryption because if you lose your encryption keys your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.

-.. _enable_encryption:
+.. _enable_encryption_label:

 Enabling Encryption
 -------------------